wikichua/SAP/wiki/wiki.md

 Laravel oriented package.
 This package is mainly for

-1. CRUD generator module for main app or for brand
-1. Create + manage multiple domain brand homepage + register to database for managing
+1. Multisites - Create + manage multiple domain brand homepage + register to database for managing
+1. Module - CRUD generator module for main app or for brand + API resources
-1. Create component for main app or for brand + register to database for managing
+1. Component - Create + manage component for main app or for brand + register to database for managing
-1. Manage pages and navigations for brand
+1. CMS - Create + manage pages and navigations for brand
-1. Create SQL for reporting + console to run SQL within the queue
+1. Reporting - Create + manage SQLs for reporting + console to run SQL within the queue
+1. Settings - Create + manage settings value(s) within the table (cached if enabled) + encryption for sensitive value
+1. Global Search - Indexing for Search (Not elasticsearch, algolia and etc) - in case need, use laravel scout
+1. ACL - Manage users, assign roles & permission, impersonating, check last activity details
+1. Activity Logs - Helper to create logs in database

 ## Requirements